simuxakadiscgolfgod/Space-Weather/README.md

 ## Astronomical Picture of the Day
 **Note**: Due to the lapse in federal US government funding, NASA is not updating the APOD.
 Therefore, every day a random picture is being displayed from the archive (from 1995-06-16 to 2025-10-01).
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2010-08-06
+<br />**Date image released:**  2017-10-15
-<br />**Title of the image:**  The Not So Quiet Sun
+<br />**Title of the image:**  On the Origin of Gold
-<br />**Description for the image:**  After a long solar minimum, the Sun is no longer so quiet.
-On August 1, this extreme ultraviolet snapshot of the Sun from the Solar Dynamics Observatory captured a complex burst of activity playing across the Sun's northern hemisphere.
-The false-color image shows the hot solar plasma at temperatures ranging from 1 to 2 million kelvins.
-Along with the erupting filaments and prominences, a small(!) solar flare spawned in the active region at the left was accompanied by a coronal mass ejection (CME), a billion-ton cloud of energetic particles headed for planet Earth.
-Making the 93 million mile trip in only two days, the CME impacted Earth's magnetosphere, triggering a geomagnetic storm and both northern and southern auroral displays.
+<br />**Description for the image:**  Where did the gold in your jewelry originate?
+No one is completely sure.
+The relative average abundance in our Solar System appears higher than can be made in the early universe, in stars, and even in typical supernova explosions.
+Some astronomers have suggested, and many believe, that neutron-rich heavy elements such as gold might be most easily made in rare neutron-rich explosions such as the collision of neutron stars.
+Pictured here is an artist's illustration depicting two neutron stars spiraling in toward each other, just before they collide.
+Since neutron star collisions are also suggested as the origin of short duration gamma-ray bursts, it is possible that you already own a souvenir from one of the most powerful explosions in the universe.
+Editorial Note: This "best of" APOD ran previously on 2011 September 11.
+News Note: The next APOD will debut during an NSF discovery announcement and press briefing on Monday.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/1008/northSunAug1_sdo.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/1710/nsmerger3_heasarc_3000.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).